Tylous/SniffAir/README.md

 ## Install
 -----
-SniffAir was developed with Python version 2.7 and has only been tested with Kali Linux
+SniffAir was developed with Python version 2.7
+Tested and supported on Debian, Ubuntu, Fedora, and Kali Linux

 To install run the setup.py script
 ```